ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-NextJS 14 for Dummies: A Beginner’s Guide to the Latest Version - <a href="https://medium.com/@shantotrs/nextjs-14-for-dummies-a-beginners-guide-to-the-latest-version-9894d77c0afa" target="_blank" rel="noopener noreferrer">link</a></h3>
+Winning Frontend with Next.js: Build Stunning UIs Fast and Focus on What Really Matters - <a href="https://medium.com/@rukaiah/winning-frontend-with-next-js-build-stunning-uis-fast-and-focus-on-what-really-matters-dad610dfe67e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Touhidur Rahman`**
+✍️ **posted by `Rukaiah`**

-<blockquote>If you’re new to Next.js or haven’t yet explored its latest version, NextJS 14, you’re in the right place!
-Whether you’re a complete…</blockquote>
+<blockquote>Ever been there?
+You’ve got all these amazing features built, but the UI… not so much.</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>